Last Updated: 7/6/2018

 of eleven C/VC- 140's whose interiors we completely rebuilt in the early

-the count.
-It says six Jetstars were assigned to the
+wrong on the count.
+It says six Jetstars were

-89th, but we definitely had eleven.
-Some of the confusion may stem from the
+assigned to the 89th, but we definitely had eleven.
+Some of the confusion may

-planned renovation of all the Jetstars, the fact that
+because of the planned renovation of all the Jetstars,

-I had an engineering degree and hadn't inhaled, that landed me the cushy
+the fact that I had an engineering degree and hadn't inhaled, that landed me

 each Jetstar we installed new communications gear, an